CharmanderTheGreat/About-you/README.md

 ## Lyrics File (.lrc)

-The `aboutyoulyrics.lrc` file below contains the full lyrics with line-level timestamps, in the standard LRC format.
+The `aboutyou-lyrics.lrc` file below contains the full lyrics with line-level timestamps, in the standard LRC format.
 It's included so the timing data can be reused or ported to other languages/platforms if you don't want to use the Arduino sketch as-is.

 ```
 [00:00.22] I